 By Chris Olsen

-Earlier this week, an introverted business founder friend and I debated which personality types were better suited for entrepreneurship.
+An introverted business founder friend and I recently debated which personality types were better suited for entrepreneurship.
 She wondered aloud if it was easier for extroverts like me to thrive in the business world.

 While I was born an extrovert with a gift for gab, it has not always served me well.
 Elementary school report cards noted that I talked too much in class and distracted other students.
 In high school, I struggled to regulate my volume, and teachers and classmates admonished me for being loud.
 As I entered the business world, I learned to adapt.
 I worked in industries where my outgoing nature was more acceptable, but also environments where I was told my direct communication style made others uncomfortable.